 On the other side you still find many very authentic sites, overgrown by trees and moss.
 Still reflecting a kind of mystic atmosphere of the kingdom gone a long time ago.

-Following their marked trails you will sneak around a few hours before you reach the places you’re coming for: the Gran Plaza with the surrounding huge pyramids.
+Following their marked trails, you will sneak around a few hours before you reach the places you’re coming for: the Gran Plaza with the surrounding huge pyramids.
 Structures so high, you’ll have the overview above the forest – up to Guatemala.

 But that implies you climb up the numerous stairs.
 Even at 34°C and 125% humidity.

-… especially to the other pyramid.
+… especially to the 1st pyramid.

 Of course, there are many more sites to visit, …

 … nevertheless, it’s now too hot’n’humid.
-Anyway it’s late afternoon and we still need to return to Xpujil – the ultimate place to stay when visiting Calakmul.
+Anyway, it’s late afternoon and we still need to return to Xpujil – the ultimate place to stay when visiting Calakmul.

 That’s it for this post.
 Supposedly you’re tired of all these old stones the Mayas collected to build their splendid towns.
 We too.
 Promised the next post we’ll diversify a little more.